 Elon Musk, CEO of Tesla accepts that Tesla is not only a car-manufacturing firm; he imagines Tesla as a future innovation-based firm that targets making practical energy available to the world.
-The company’s exceptional customer service process with innovative ideas, stations for supercharging, and battery exchange features make Tesla an excellent achiever corporation.
+The company’s exceptional customer service process with innovative ideas, stations for supercharging, and battery exchange features.
+The evolved business strategies of Tesla make it possible to include itself as an excellent achiever corporation.
 (Robert, 2017).

-Among the automobile industry, Tesla has emerged as one of the most discussed and analyzed companies with a significant impact on the economic development of the industry (Boggild, 2016).
+Among the automobile industry, Tesla has emerged as one of the most discussed and analyzed companies due to its managerial economics with a significant impact on the economic development of the industry (Boggild, 2016).
 To understand the external factors that contribute to the strategic management of the company, a SWOT analysis is given below:

 Opportunities The most credible opportunity from which Tesla can gain potential benefits is by expanding its sales in the Asian market (Tehseen, 2018).
 Asia is an untapped market for electric and innovative automobiles and Tesla can avail the chance to prove its efficient and exceptional production of electric cars.
 Another opportunity that can benefit Tesla is the affordability of electric cars (Cheong, 2016).
 Through the launch of Model 3 which is an affordable version of Model S, the company can expand its audience market.
 A big game-changer for Tesla can be the introduction of in-house technology for battery production.
 The company aims to develop its battery cells which will increase the manufacturing cost and reduce the cost of production (Liu, 2017). | Threats Despite Tesla’s assurance of premium quality and exceptional standards of production, the company has the biggest threat of product liability claims (Meng, 2017).
 Even though, the company had launched various autopilot vehicles to address the liability concerns, however, in case of an accident none of them were successful.
 Another emerging threat for the company is the extensive competition from alternative vehicles as well as self-driven technology (Cheong, 2016).
 Most of the automobile companies that belong to the luxury class including Mercedes, BMW, and the economy class Toyota and Ford are in line to give tough competition of future technology in electric cars Apart from this, the unsustainable confidence and increased disbelief also affect the company overall (Ferreira, 2019).
 The deficiencies and product defects cause distress among users which may impact the business development in the long run. |